 Pierre Savorgnan de Brazza Memorial was built in the good memory of the late Pierre Savorgnan.
 Just across the Ministry of Foreign Affairs is Le Palais des Congres.
 Here are still other notable attractions in Brazzaville including Le Palais du Peuple, Poto Poto painting school, and Les Rapides in Djoue’.
 While there is a zoo in Brazzaville, the unfortunate thing is that it has no single animal today as a result of the civil war that has characterized the area over the past couple of years.

 Brazzaville offers a good environment for a wide range of recreational activities.
 However, if you want to engage in any of the outdoor sport, you need to carry along the equipment you need like golf equipment, picnic supplies alongside the necessary attires.
 You can pay for sporting membership at the Tennis Club, Brazzaville Golf Club, Laico May- Maya Brazzaville Hotel, Olympic Palace Hotel, Market of Poto Poto, and the Bakongo which offers a wonderful neighborhood.

 Eating places are largely available all over the city and food is relatively inexpensive in most of the restaurants and hotels.
 Most of the restaurants serve great pizzas and steaks especially at Nenuplar and Miami Wata.
-There are also some few places precisely designated for Muslim visitors such as La Mandarine which is actually a Lebanese restaurant.
-There are also dozens of cafes and coffee shops in Brazzaville which you can check in for snack, dinner and café.
+There are also a few places precisely designated for Muslim visitors such as La Mandarine which is a Lebanese restaurant.
+There are also dozens of cafes and coffee shops in Brazzaville which you can check-in for snacks, dinner, and café.
 You can as well get Halal food in all the various Lebanese restaurants in the city.
 Shopping is also common in Brazzaville especially when you are looking for groceries and African souvenirs.